Integrative Massage & Bodywork

-Integrative Massage Therapy is a wholistic approach to touch therapy which merges techniques from a wide variety of methods and disciplines.
+Integrative Bodywork (aka Integrative Massage Therapy) is a wholistic approach which merges techniques from a wide variety of methods and disciplines.
 Anything that contributes to the health and well being of the client can be included in this individualized treatment approach.
-The only limitations are the practitioner’s training and scope of practice.
+Methods that empower the client are, in my opinion, the most valuable.
+The only limitations are a practitioner’s training and scope of practice.

 For more training opportunities related to integrative massage therapy, please consider the other seminar categories on this site.